 Hikers have long adored the trails in the Smoky Mountains.
 There are quiet trails for daytime hikers, and more challenging treks for backpackers.
 All around the 800 miles of hiking trails are the wonders of nature at their best.
 If you’re carrying along a tent, you can go wilderness camping, or drive to a developed campground, for more creature comforts.

 On a personal note–spending time in the mountains and in nature always really makes me want to simplify my life.
-Upon returning home from one of my glorious adventures hiking in the Smokies, I felt the urge to purge my space of as much “stuff” as humanly possible.
-I found a company that does junk removal in Murrieta and the surrounding areas, and they hauled away more unnecessary stuff than I’m willing to actually admit.
-It’s astonishing to me how quickly one’s earthly possessions can become out-of-control, holding you back from experiencing life, rather than enhancing it.
+Upon returning home from one of my glorious adventures hiking in the Smokies, I felt the urge to purge my space of as much “stuff” as humanly possible and move into a smaller home.
+I found a company that does hillsboro home inspection cost and they helped to make sure the new home that I wanted was in good shape before I moved in.

 Anyway, back to the Smokies.
 Picnics are enjoyable anywhere, but not as memorable as those in the Smokies.
 Choose from eleven different picnic areas, and lay out your blankets.
 If you wish, you can also reserve pavilions for picnicking, as long as you contact the park in advance.